-Mr Naravan has an extensive senior executive career with more than 24 years of experience at ports and in international banking sectors.
-Prior to joining DP World, he held executive positions with ANZ Group as Head of Corporate and Project Finance for South Asia and as Chief Financial Officer at Salalah Port Services in Oman.
+Mr Naravan brings almost three decades of experience in the international banking and ports management sectors.
+Prior to joining DP World, he held executive positions the end-to-end supply chain.
+With digital with ANZ Group as Head of Corporate and Project Finance for South Asia; and as Chief Financial Officer at Salalah Port Services in Oman.
+He has also served as Non-Executive Director of Istithmar World and IDFC Securities.